LennartFr/global-financing-blockchain/README.md

   ````
   admin preload network
   ````
-  You can then create orders and see how the different actors in the supply chain process them.
+  You can then create orders and execute orders, please note that you have to execute the order you created to see how it
+  is handled by the four actors in the supply chain.
   The actions in the supply chain is driven by the smart contract globalFinance.js in the contract/lib directory.

 <div style='border: 2px solid #f00;'>